 While the mild analgesics you can obtain over the container help relieve pain, they will not act to mask it.
 Stronger prescription-only analgesics can act to mask the cause of pain.
 This may be helpful if you absolutely must dance for one particular event.
 However, in the long-term, pain is a message from your body that something is wrong.
 Ignoring it firstly doesn’t allow the body to heal, and secondly, can worsen the damage and the long-term outcome.

 Injury management for a dancer is multi-factorial, and highly dependent on the injury.
-It should involve the careful use of rest, focussed exercise and input from a physiotherapist or health practitioner.
+It should involve the careful use of rest, focused exercise and input from a physiotherapist or health practitioner.
 Pain management using analgesics provides comfort for the dancer while they are healing in the acute setting and to control their symptoms in the chronic pain setting.

 Summary